thomasrenon/thomasrenon/README.md

 - 👋 Hi, I’m @thomasrenon
-- 👀 I’m interested in product design, development, traveling(meh), woodworking...
+- 👀 I’m interested in product design, development, traveling, woodworking...
-- 🌱 I’m currently learning patience
 - 💞️ I’m looking to collaborate on world class products
 - 📫 How to reach me: https://www.linkedin.com/in/thomasrenon/